stenglein-lab/btv_segment_table/README.md

 The pipeline does basically the same workflow now and looking at these simpler bash scripts can help you understand what is happening.
 The current nextflow/dsl2/singularity/nf-core implementation is powerful but it can be more difficult to follow what the pipeline is actually doing.

+Note that if you run the pipeline from github, as described above, the pipeline code will be downloaded and cached in directory: `$HOME/.nextflow/assets/stenglein-lab/btv_segment_table/`